 - watery vaginal discharge

-Light bleeding or discharge can go on for a couple of weeks after treatment.
-You are more likely to have bleeding, and it is more likely to be heavier if you are treated when your period is due.
+You are more likely to have bleeding, and it's more likely to be heavier, if you have treatment when your period is due.
 This is why doctors prefer to treat you between periods if possible.
-There is no need to worry unless the:

 Your emotions and feelings

 These are often overlooked.
-But many women find this type of treatment does have an emotional effect on them.
-About 1 in 4 women (25%) say that after treatment to their cervix they feel:
+But many women find that this type of treatment has an emotional effect on them.
+Some women may feel:

 Some women find that needing to have treatment for abnormal cervical cells really worries them.
 This condition is often confused with cervical cancer.
-But even if you are clear about the difference the experience can make you more worried about cancer of any type.
+But even if you are clear about the difference, the experience can make you more worried about cancer in general.

 Getting back to normal